kimtonyhyun/active_avoidance/docs/final_prep.md

 Connect the Arduino to the computer using a USB cable.
 You may need to adjust the Arduino parameters (i.e. we are using the Arduino Mega 2560 board) in the "Tools" dropdown menu, as shown below:
 ![Arduino board settings](program_arduino.png)

+After setting the board parameters, upload the firmware ("sketch") onto the Arduino by "Sketch --> Upload (Ctrl+U)" drop down menu.

 ## Run Saleae